dataset¶

 # pylint: disable=too-many-statements,too-many-branches,too-many-locals

-if criterias is None:
+if criterias is not None:

-if regex is None:
+if criteria is None:

-regex = {}
+regex = regex or {}

 crit = []